herrderkekse/TextyBird/README.md

 # TextyBird
-Fally Bird, but it runs inside a text editor
+Flappy Bird, but it runs inside the terminal